cas4ey/signals_library/README.md

 - **slib::delegate** is a template anonimous pointer to class method or static function.
 Delegates can be copied and stored in generic containers (for example, `std::vector`).
-Delegates are fast, small (it consists only of two pointers) and does not use dynamic memory allocation. `#include "slib/delegate.hpp"` and you are ready to use delegates.
+Delegates are fast, small (it consists only of two pointers) and does not use dynamic memory allocation. `#include "slib/delegate.hpp"` and you are ready to use delegates. `slib::delegate` is redesigned idea of Sergey Ryazanov's [fast delegates](http://www.codeproject.com/Articles/11015/The-Impossibly-Fast-C-Delegates).
 - **slib::args_list** is a function arguments list.
 It can be used to store arguments to call a lot of functions later.
 Any argument in list can be changed at any time.
 It stores arguments in `std::tuple` and has methods for unpacking arguments from tuple to call function/method/delegate/functor with these arguments. `#include "slib/args_list.hpp"` to